 - It regulates the capital adequacy by setting different capital adequacy requirements, which presently is one of the challenging tasks among the central banks.

 - It serves as an agent concerning international financial operations.

 - It conducts policy analysis and carries out research on the different issues relevant to money and financial stability.

 - It acts as the prime counterparty for the central banks for all of their financial transactions.

 - It supports different dialogue with authorities that are responsible for promoting monetary and financial stability.

-- It performs generally all types of global banking activities apart from holding of the current accounts for the individuals or governments and thereby competes directly with the other financial institutions for all these banking activities.
+- It generally performs all types of global banking activities apart from holding the current accounts for the individuals or governments, thereby competing directly with the other financial institutions for all these banking activities.